-Subj: Build muscle, burn fat and get ripped with Vince GiRonda’s ‘Honest’ 8×8 Workout.
+Subj: Build muscle, burn fat and get ripped in record time with Vince GiRonda’s ‘Honest’ 8×8 Workout.

-If you’re looking to build serious muscle mass and burn some fat, you’re in luck.
-Today I’m going to share with you one of the best workouts for building muscle and getting shredded: Vince GiRonda’s 8×8 method.
+If you’re looking to build serious muscle mass and burn some fat, you’re in luck because this article contains the best workout for building muscle and getting shredded: Vince GiRonda’s 8×8 training method.

-The 8×8 method, which Vince called “the Honest workout” is a straight-forward workout routine where you blast your muscles with 8 sets of 8 reps per exercises.
+8×8 training, which Vince called “the Honest workout” blasts your muscles with 8 sets of 8 reps per exercises.

 The 8×8 workout routine is a rare breed that builds muscle and burns fat simultaneously.
 It’s a muscle-building hypertrophy workout and cardio workout wrapped into one.